chua52810/Cairn-PC-Game-No-profanity-speech-mod/README.md

 # Usage
 Before proceeding as below, go to the game sound directory at "..\Cairn\Cairn_Data\StreamingAssets\Audio\GeneratedSoundBanks\Windows\English(US)" and backup "character.bnk" and "dialogue".bnk" first.

 1. Create a folder on your desktop, e.g., ABC.
-Download "WEM patch.rar" from this site.
-Unrar all files into this folder.
+Then, download "WEM patch.rar" from this site and unpack all files into this folder.

 2. Go to the game sound directory at "..\Cairn\Cairn_Data\StreamingAssets\Audio\GeneratedSoundBanks\Windows\English(US)".